-In addition to meeting the curriculum requirements for a degree in business administration, graduation requires a minimum overall GPA of 2.0 and a minimum grade of C (S in BADM U499) on all upper division Business courses.
-(A grade of D or higher is acceptable for meeting a course prerequisite requirement unless otherwise specified in the catalog course description.)
-The highest grade earned on any course in business and economics is applied toward the degree.
+In addition to meeting the curriculum requirements for a degree from the Johnson College of Business and Economics, graduation requires a minimum overall GPA of 2.0.
+A minimum grade of C (S in BADM U499) is required for any course submitted for fulfillment of a major requirement, except one D is permitted in a 200-level course.
 At least 50 percent of the business and economics credit hours applied toward graduation must be awarded by USC Upstate.